More Dental Services

 If untreated, gingivitis progresses to periodontitis, which involves more than just the ring of gum around the tooth crown.
 Eventually, the gum will separate from your tooth and the plaque that caused gingivitis moves down below the gum.
 At this point, only a dentist or hygienist can adequately clean and disinfect your tooth.
 If left untreated, the infection may invade your root, causing tooth loss, dental infection, abscess or pain.

 Periodontal disease often develops and progresses unbeknownst to you, so it is important to visit your general dentist every 6 months for exams and cleanings.

 If you get periodontal disease you may need to visit your dentist more frequently throughout the year (every three months) and possibly receive “deep cleanings” from a periodontal specialist.

-Contact our office right away to schedule a consultation – together we’ll help you with treatment.
+Locate a Happy Tooth closest to you to schedule a consultation and together we'll help you with a treatment.